dhivyasreedhar/dhivya.sreedhar-personal-portfolio/content/_index.md

     content:
       title: My Art Portfolio
       id: Art Porfolio
-      subtitle: I am a passionate artist with over 14 years of experience and numerous awards.
+      description: I am a passionate artist with over 14 years of experience and numerous awards.
 I am skilled in a variety of mediums, and art is one of my most cherished passions.
 Here are a few of my artworks.
       text: |-
             {{< gallery album="gallery" resize_options="200x200" >}}